ninckblokje/ninckblokje.github.io/_drafts/cloud-adapter-sdk-part3.md

 ### Different models

-There are basically three different models in the wizard you should be aware of:
+There are basically three different models in the wizard you should be aware of (and I made the names up myself):

 - The pre-wizard model
 - The post-wizard model